AdryanS/Primeira-Api/README.md

 # and
 yarn dev

-# para uqem ultiliza npm:
+# para quem ultiliza npm:

 npm
 # and